SKSoftwareQA/SKSoftwareQA/README.md

 # Hey, I'm Deepak 👋

 ## About Me
-As a detail-oriented and result-driven **Team Lead & QA/QC Engineer**, I bring hands-on experience in **Manual, Automation, Accessibility, and Mobile testing**.
+As a detail-oriented and result-driven **Team Lead & QA/QC Engineer**, I bring hands-on experience in **Manual, Automation, Accessibility, and Mobile Testing**.

-Testing and Quality Assurance are not just my profession—they’re my passion.
-I take pleasure in the process of **"DESTRUCTIVE CREATION"** to make applications more **"CONSTRUCTIVE."** With my expertise, I ensure your application functions flawlessly with **exceptional endurance**.
+Passionate about ensuring software quality, optimizing test processes, and contributing to robust, bug-free releases.
+Always learning and adapting to new technologies to enhance testing efficiency.

 🚀 **If you want to have a rock-solid app with ZERO bugs?
 Let’s talk! 🚀"** and delivered on time, HIRE ME!**

 ### **My New Learnings**
-- Mobile Accessibility Testing
+- Automation Frameworks
 - Automating Accessibility Testing

 ---

 #### **Test Cases**
-- Functional, Usability, API Testing
+- Functional, Usability, API Testing, and Database Testing.

 #### **Database Testing**